 How to plant: One bulb per 9cm pot, or uneven numbers in larger pots.

-Others to try: ‘City of Haarlem’, an unusual warm yellow, or ‘Delft Blue’, a pretty pale blue.
+Other hyacinth varieties to grow: ‘City of Haarlem’, an unusual warm yellow, or ‘Delft Blue’, a pretty pale blue.

 Anemones are easier to grow in pots – they can be supported to prevent bent stems.
 They provide beautiful blooms from March to April.